Akash-OffSec/splunk-soc-bruteforce-detection-lab/README.md

 Splunk analysis, dashboard monitoring, and alert configuration are available in the **attack-simulation** folder.

 ## Full Project Report

-The complete project report with detailed setup steps, screenshots, and analysis is available here:

-Google Drive Report:
-## Full Project Report

 The complete project report with detailed setup steps, screenshots,